 - The area of Kilaranny Bog. - EPA IPC Licence Ref.
 P0500-01.
-As part of Condition 10.2 of this licence, a rehabilitation plan must be prepared for permanent rehabilitation of the boglands within the licensed area.
-The key objective of 'rehabilitation', as required by this licence, is achieved by the environmental stabilisation of the bog.
+As part of Condition 10.2 of this license, a rehabilitation plan must be prepared for permanent rehabilitation of the boglands within the licensed area.
+The key objective of 'rehabilitation', as required by this licence, is achieved by the environmental stabilisation of the bog. - The proposed Scheme (PCAS) includes enhanced measures which are designed to exceed/meet the standard stabilisation requirements as defined by the IPC Licence and to enhance the ecosystem services of Kilaranny Bog optimising climate action benefits.

-- The Scheme (PCAS) includes enhanced measures which are designed to exceed/meet the standard stabilisation requirements as defined by the IPC Licence and to enhance the ecosystem services of Kilaranny Bog optimising climate action benefits. - The local environmental conditions of this bog.
-Kilaranny Bog has variable environmental characteristics with a range of residual peat depths, hydrology and topography. - The key goals and outcomes of rehabilitation at this bog outlined above. - To minimise potential impacts on neighbouring land, some boundary drains around Kilaranny Bog will be left unblocked, as blocking boundary drains could affect adjacent land. - Other constraints including archaeology and rights of way. - Current Land-uses.
+- The local environmental conditions of this bog.
+Kilaranny Bog has variable environmental characteristics with a range of residual peat depths, hydrology and topography.
+Much of the bog has been cutaway and has already been rehabilitated or developed for other land-uses. - The key goals and outcomes of rehabilitation at this bog outlined above. - To minimise potential impacts on neighbouring land, some boundary drains around Kilaranny Bog will be left unblocked, as blocking boundary drains could affect adjacent land. - Other constraints including archaeology and rights of way. - Current Land-uses.
 It is not proposed to carry out any intensive rehabilitation actions to change or negatively affect any existing land-uses.
-A section of Kilaranny bog, to the east of the site has been used to relocate local turf cutters from Clara Bog.